jwr0218/jwr0218/README.md

 ## **:mag\_right: Introduction**

   - AI Engineer interested in **Multi-modal LLMs** and **AI agents**
-  - Master's degree in Artificial Intelligence from Seoul National University of Science and Technology
+  - Master's degree in Data Science from Seoul National University of Science and Technology

 ## **:books: Publications**